Spencerman1/NOTICE.md/README.md

 ## ⚙️ Protected Systems

-This repository covers the following systems and logic protocols:
+This repository covers and not limited to the following systems and logic protocols:

 - Mint-to Logic™
 - Mint-to-Burn™